JoshuaMichaelHall654/Single-Qubit-Calculator-/README.md

 # Single Qubit Simulator (C++/React)
-This is a rudimentary single qubit simulator with a web interface, mainly made for practicing C++ and rudimentary full stack development.
+Web-based single-qubit simulator with a C++ backend compiled to WebAssembly and integrated into a React UI.
+Focuses on API design across the JS/Wasm boundary, performance-oriented numeric computation, and a clean interactive interface.

 # What does it do?
 This program allows the user to take a single qubit state quantum system (aka any two level quantum system) as input and apply several quantum operators, simulating the output state.